JonJWong/JWong-Eats/README.md

 #
 ### Restaurant Filtering

-The filtering of restaurants on the Delivery homepage is handled differently, to show another possibble approach.
+The filtering of restaurants on the Delivery homepage is handled differently, to show another possible approach.

 Users can select icons on the top of the screen that reflect categories that the available restaurants fall into.
 This is then dynamically rendered onto the page by accessing the database through rails (When a button is pressed, an AJAX request is sent with a category parameter).